sirmarcel/glp/README.md

 In a nutshell: If you provide a function that maps a `Graph` of atom-pair vectors to atomic potential `energies`, `glp` takes care of everything else. ✨

 With `glp`, we aim to make it straightforward to go from implementing a new machine-learning potential to using it for moderate-sized production runs (thousands of atoms, nanoseconds of MD). `glp` also serves as an illustration of implementations of stress with automatic differentiation.
-It was written to support the following [manuscript](https://arxiv.org/abs/2305.01401):
+It was written to support the following [paper](https://doi.org/10.1063/5.0155760):

 ```
 Stress and heat flux via automatic differentiation
 by Marcel F. Langer, J. Thorben Frank, and Florian Knoop

-arXiv:2305.01401
+J. Chem.
+Phys.
+159, 174105 (2023)
+Preprint: arxiv:2305.01401 (2023)
 ```

 If you use this code in an academic context, please cite this preprint.
-If you use the heat flux, please also cite [this other preprint](https://arxiv.org/abs/2303.14434). 🙏
+If you use the heat flux, please also cite [this other paper](https://doi.org/10.1103/physrevb.108.l100302). 🙏

-**`glp` is a fairly early-stage code.
-There is not stable release cycle yet!**
+**`glp` is considered essentially "finished" -- expect mostly occasional maintanance updates.
+Feel free to file issues if things break.**

 See also: [`gkx`](https://github.com/sirmarcel/gkx), which implements the remaining parts for a fully `jax`-based Green-Kubo workflow.